vedantsaini002/hotel-booking/README.md

-# 🏨 QuickStay - Hotel Booking Frontend
+# 🏨 QuickStay - Hotel Booking Website

 QuickStay is a modern **React + Tailwind CSS** based frontend project for a hotel booking platform.
 It provides a clean UI to browse hotels, view details, and check availability.